De Montfort University Legal Practice Course/ LLM in Legal Practice

 Payment is spread over two years.
 A non-refundable deposit of £200 is payable when you accept an offer of a place on the course.
 The balance of £4,940 for the first year, including the Solicitors Regulation Authority registration fee of £15 in the first year which we remit to the SRA on your behalf, is payable two weeks before enrolment day in Year One.
 The second year payment of £5,125 is due two weeks before enrolment day in the second year.

 Alternatively you may opt to pay by instalments.
 These payments are in addition to the non-refundable deposit payable on acceptance of the course.
 There is a £50 administration fee for the instalment option in each year (already included in these figures).
 Overseas students should add the £150 postage fee on to the first instalment in each year.

-With more than 3,000 distance learning students of our own, we have unrivalled expertise in administering distance learning courses: we understand the hurdles and issues you are likely to face during your time on the LPC.
+With more than 4,000 distance learning students of our own, CILEx Law School has unrivalled expertise in administering distance learning courses: we understand the hurdles and issues you are likely to face during your time on the LPC.
 As course administrators, we will do our best to support you with your home studies.

-Other institutions run distance-learning courses, but none offer the unique partnership of an excellent and experienced university teaching team together with the administrative expertise acquired by CILEx Law School over the past twenty years.
+Other institutions run distance learning courses, but none offer the unique partnership of an excellent and experienced university teaching team together with the administrative expertise acquired by CILEx Law School over the past almost 25 years.